 This presentation contains "forward-looking information" within the meaning of the applicable Canadian securities legislation that is based on expectations, estimates, projections and interpretations as at the date of this presentation.
 The information in this presentation about the Corporation; and any other information herein that is not a historical fact may be "forward-looking information" ("FLI").
 All statements, other than statements of historical fact, are FLI and can be identified by the use of statements that include words such as "anticipates", "plans", "continues", "estimates", "expects", "may", "will", "projects", "predicts", "proposes", "potential", "target", "implement", "scheduled", "intends", "could", "might", "should", "believe" and similar words or expressions.
-FLI in this presentation includes, but is not limited to: the Corporation's objective to become a responsible supplier of critical minerals, exploration of the Corporation's projects, including timing for completion of exploration programs; the Corporation's ability to successfully fund, or remain fully funded for the implementation of its business strategy and for exploration of any of its projects (including from the capital markets); any anticipated impacts of COVID-19 on the Corporation's business objectives or projects, the Corporation's financial position or operations, and the expected timing of announcements in this regard.
+FLI in this presentation includes, but is not limited to: the Corporation's objective to become a responsible supplier of critical minerals, exploration of the Corporation of exploration of exploration programs; the Corporation's ability to successfully fund, or remain fully funded for the implementation of its business strategy and for exploration of any of its projects (including from the capital markets); any anticipated impacts of COVID-19 on the Corporation's business objectives or projects, the Corporation's financial position or operations, and the expected timing of announcements in this regard.
 FLI involves known and unknown risks, assumptions and other factors that may cause actual results or performance to differ materially.
-This FLI reflects the Corporation's upon which such FLI is based include, without limitation: current market for critical minerals; exploration supports in current wiews about future events, and develop each of its projects, including resplects, including resplects to significant uncertainties related to receiving and maintaining exploration, environmental and other permits or approvals in Quebec; any unforeseen impacts of COVID-19; impact of increasing competition in the mi
+This FLI reflects the Corporation's suboit future events, and while considered resonable by the corporation and its business partners; ability to implement its business strategy and to fund, explore, including resplects (critical minerals, exploration or operations and the generation of a suboit explore a capital markets); any anticipated impacts of COVID-19 on the Corporation's business objectives or projects, the Corporation's financial position or operations, and the expected timing of announcements